 [Brasov Train Station (Gara) - Livada Postei]

-The bus connects the train station with the bus terminal with departures to
+Bus #4 connects the train station with the bus stop for buses departing to Poiana Brasov.

 Transportation between Brasov city centre and Poiana Brasov:

 Bus # 20

 [Livada Postei - Poiana Brasov]

 The bus connects the city centre with the beautiful resort of Poiana Brasov.

 Transportation between Brasov train station and bus to Bran / Bran Castle terminal: